Mark Dubowitz: Career

 Dubowitz is the CEO of the Foundation for Defense of Democracies.
 He co-founded FDD's Center on Economic and Financial Power and FDD's Center on Military and Political Power, and is the author or co-author of more than twenty studies on economic sanctions.
 He also is co-chair of the Project on U.S. Middle East Nonproliferation Strategy.

 He joined the FDD in 2003 and became an authority on international terrorism and sanctions against states that sponsor terrorism such as Iran and North Korea.
 "I was a strange kid with an obsession with terrorism and plane hijackings.
 On September 11th it turned out that terrorism is not just an international problem, after it hit us at home," he told Ynet news.
 In 2003 I joined a small organization (FDD) despite not having any relevant political or policy experience and coming from a wholly different background."

-In 2025, he released a podcast miniseries called "The Iran Breakdown" where he speaks with prominent voices on Iran to discuss and analyze the fundamental dynamics that shape the Islamic Republic.
-Notable guests included Reza Pahlavi, Crown Prince of Iran, and Iranian activist Masih Alinejad.
+In 2025, he started a podcast called "The Iran Breakdown" where he speaks with prominent voices on Iran to discuss and analyze the fundamental dynamics that shape the Islamic Republic.
+Notable guests included Reza Pahlavi, Crown Prince of Iran, Iranian activist Masih Alinejad, and Urban warfare expert John Spencer.

 Dubowitz is a lecturer and senior research fellow at the Munk School of Global Affairs at the University of Toronto, where he teaches and conducts research on international negotiations, sanctions, and Iran's nuclear program.
+In 2014, Dubowitz argued the U.S. and European sanctions against Russia were a warning, and not an attempt to reverse the occupation of Crimea quickly.
+In 2017, Dubowitz and Jonathan Schanzer co-authored a Wall Street Journal opinion article advocating U.S. recognition of Israeli sovereignty over the Golan Heights.

-He is currently sanctioned by the Iranian government.
+Iran's Foreign Ministry sanctioned Dubowitz and the FDD on 24 August 2019, alleging that they participated in designing, imposing, and intensifying sanctions against Iran.
+In a 2025 op-ed, Dubowitz and Ben Cohen argued that funding cuts to USAID would "bring accountability and efficiency", while preserving the soft power mission.